neddul/generate-network-project/README.md

 ## Work Layer:
 Ruvimbo

-This code creates the layer regarding work relations.
+This code creates the layer regarding work relations using two approaches.
+As the years are independent, it can simply be used for any year to create a layer for the social network from it.

+## Education Layer:
+Ruvimbo

+This code creates a layer linking individuals based shared educational experiences.
 As the years are independent, it can simply be used for any year to create a layer for the social network from it.